 - Put the cupcakes in your preheated oven for 13 minutes.
-After 13 minutes, get them out and check for doneness by pressing the tops, if they make a little crunchy sound, pop them in for two more minutes.
+After 13 minutes, get them out and check for doneness by pressing the tops.
+If they make a little crunchy sound, pop them in for two more minutes.
 If they don’t make a sound when you press the top, they are done.
-Remove from the oven and leave to cool in the bun tray.
+Remove from the oven and leave to cool in the cupcake tray.

 - Don’t try and ice the cupcakes until they are completely cold!
 (They take about 1 hour to cool.)

 - Put the softened butter and sieved icing sugar in a bowl and beat together until smooth.
-Add in the coffee and beat again until evenly coloured.
+Add in the coffee and beat again until evenly mixed in.